top of page

 US & YOU: CHAT

 Let's get to know each other and hear your ideas!
-The process mainly works by email, but we're happy to chat to you on the phone or Zoom if you have additional needs that make email hard.
+The process mainly works by email so we have a paper trail, but we're happy to chat to you on the phone or Zoom to get to know each other at the start.
 For certain size projects we can schedule a meeting (if you're in the St Neots, Cambridge or surrounding areas).
 Let us know your preferences and we can talk about it.

-You'll need to provide text and images we need for your site.
-You'll need to fill out our online forms.
-Check out our Getting Started article to see what to expect.
+You'll need to fill out our online forms and also provide the text and images we need for your site.
+Check out the Website Checklist to see what to expect.

 US: CREATE AN INITIAL DESIGN